Instructions to Authors

 Tables and Figures.
 BioScience style is to capitalize only the first word in figure and table titles (and subheads), except for proper nouns.
 Use lowercase letters to indicate footnotes in tables and panels in figures.
 Put panel labels in the upper left corner of figures, if feasible.
 Construct tables without vertical rules.
 For more general guidelines on the construction of tables, see the Chicago Manual of Style.

-Artwork should suit the manner in which it will be published.
-Do not, for example, use colored bars or lines in a graph that will be published in black and white.
+Artwork should suit the manner in which it will be published and should be readable in black and white, even if it will appear in color.
 Artwork submitted for publication should be of the highest quality, in vector-graphic format if possible, or with a minimum resolution of 600 dpi for line art and 400 dpi for photographs at 4 x 6 inches for figures intended to run within the article, and the same resolution at 8 x 11 inches for figures intended for the cover.
 Images for the cover of BioScience should have a vertical (portrait) orientation.
 Photographs (without text) should be submitted in .tif format.
 All other art should be submitted in .eps format.

 References.
 The number of references cited should comply with the limits specified above.
 Personal communications should be cited parenthetically in the text; the citation should include the source’s name and affiliation and the date of the communication: (Henry J. Smith, [university or other affiliation, city, state], personal communication, [date of communication]).
 Submit letters from authors of personal communications giving permission to use the material.
 Manuscripts submitted for publication but not yet accepted may not be cited.
 In-text citations of published references take this form: (Author date).
 Multiple in-text citations are ordered by year of publication, earliest first: (Author 1998, Author 1999, 2000).
 Use the first author’s last name and “et al.” for in-text citation of works with more than two authors or editors.
 List the name of every author or editor, unless there are more than 10, in References cited; for works with more than 10 authors or editors, list the name of the first and indicate the others with “et al.” List all works cited in the text in References cited; works not cited should not be listed.
 Provide the full names of all journals.
 The following examples are typical of references in BioScience; refer to recent issues of the journal for additional formatting guidance.